 A very happy Diwali to all my readers and all those who I can’t directly wish so considering the vast gap that technology can still not measure up in connecting us all physically.

 Thankfully much of our important transactions are based on the sun based calculations which means, in modern times, a great deal of corrections would be coming from the sidereal constants of motion.
-A sidereal constant of motion refers to having to fix all references wrt to distant stars so that fluctuations coming from sun or Intra-solar objects such as planetary perturbations itself can be properly accounted for.
+A sidereal constant of motion refers to having to fix all references wrt to distant stars, so that the fluctuations coming from sun or Intra-solar-system objects such as planetary perturbations itself can be properly accounted for.

 We often like to describe the festival of Diwali as a festival of light.
 I would rather shed some light therefore on this seemingly glorious yet hypocritical view point.
 First off if Diwali was simply about being a light festival we would be happy that we have light from sun 365 days of the year.
-While we are safe from the nuclear fire monster that sun is which we also proclaim to be a God, because we are not facing the fallout of such a situation nor we ever realized so until only a century ago at most.
+While we are safe from the nuclear-fire monster that sun is which we also proclaim to be a God, because we are not facing the fallout of such a situation nor, we never realized so until only a century ago at most.

 Also the whole adage of festival of light is a misnomer if we realize its become at-least in modern times a festival of light, fire and gun powder.
 Isn’t it?
 The most important aspect of Diwali indeed has become the gun powder culture.
 We have produced and licensed in the name of culture a significantly dangerous regime of gun powder.

 ( Every year tons of people die while making fire crackers, that are really bombs even in domesticated areas. )